 \subsubsection{Datasets}

-We conduct the experiment on four datasets to verify the effectiveness of our proposed method, where three of them are manually corrupted, i.e., \textit{F-MNIST}, \textit{CIFAR-10}, and \textit{SVHN}, one of them is real-world noisy datasets, i.e., \textit{Clothing1M}. \textit{F-MNIST} has $28\times 28$ grayscale images of 10 classes including 60,000 training images and 10,000 test images. \textit{CIFAR-10} dataset contains 50,000 color images from 10 classes for training and 10,000 color images from 10 classes for testing both with shape of $32 \times 32 \times 3$. \textit{SVHN} has 10 classes of images with 73,257 training images and 26,032 test images.
-We manually corrupt the three datasets, i.e., \textit{F-MNIST}, \textit{CIFAR-10} and \textit{SVHN} with bounded instance-dependent label noise according to Algorithm~\ref{alg:noise_gen}, which is modified from ~\cite{xia2020part}.
-The noise rate upper bound $\rho_{max}$ in Algorithm~\ref{alg:noise_gen} is set as 0.6 for all experiments.
+We conduct the experiment on four datasets to verify the effectiveness of our proposed method, where three of them are manually corrupted, \textit{i.e.}, \textit{F-MNIST}, \textit{CIFAR-10}, and \textit{SVHN}, one of them is real-world noisy datasets, \textit{i.e.}, \textit{Clothing1M}. \textit{F-MNIST} has $28\times 28$ grayscale images of 10 classes including 60,000 training images and 10,000 test images. \textit{CIFAR-10} dataset contains 50,000 color images from 10 classes for training and 10,000 color images from 10 classes for testing both with shape of $32 \times 32 \times 3$. \textit{SVHN} has 10 classes of images with 73,257 training images and 26,032 test images.
+We manually corrupt the three datasets, \textit{i.e.}, \textit{F-MNIST}, \textit{CIFAR-10} and \textit{SVHN} with bounded instance-dependent label noise according to Algorithm~\ref{alg:noise_gen} (Appendix), which is modified from~\citep{xia2020part}.
+In noise generation, the noise rate upper bound $\rho_{max}$ in Algorithm~\ref{alg:noise_gen} is set as 0.6 for all experiments.
 All experiments on those datasets with synthetic instance-dependent label noise are repeated five times to guarantee reliability.
-The \textit{Clothing1M} has 1M images with real-world noisy labels for training and 10k images with the clean label for testing.
+The \textit{Clothing1M} has 1M images with real-world noisy labels for training and 10k images with the clean label for testing, only noisy samples are exploited to train and validate the model.
 10\% of the noisy training examples of all datasets are left out as a noisy validation set for model selection.